idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

 The syntax ``record { field = val, ... }`` generates a function which
 updates the given fields in a record.

+Each record is defined in its own namespace, which means that field names can be reused in multiple records.

 Records, and fields within records, can have dependent types.
 Updates are allowed to change the type of a field, provided that the result is well-typed.